-To put it in perspective, this will require approximately $800-$1,500 in monthly savings over 18 years to be able to cover the full future costs of attendance, according to calculations made by automated investing service Wealthfront.
+To put it in perspective, this will require approximately $800-$1,500 in monthly savings over 18 years to be able to cover the full future costs of attendance, according to calculations from Wealthfront, an automated investing service.

 No matter the dollar amount you are able to squirrel away each month, there are multiple ways to invest towards your kids’ college education.
 However, using a 529 plan will generally be your best bet.

 What is a 529 Plan?